The 5 Different Types of Headphones.

-Most professional studio headphones have an over-ear design as well as cans for home listening and gaming headsets.
+Most professional studio headphones have an over-ear design like the cans for home listening and the best gaming headsets.

 The best-in-class comfort over long hours and an impeccable audio quality (if you pay for it) are the trademarks of this design.

 The go-to design when looking for a pair of headphones for general use.